La Vie en Rose (film)

 Cotillard's performance received critical acclaim and earned her several awards including the Academy Award for Best Actress – the first time an Oscar had been given for a French-language role – the BAFTA Award for Best Actress in a Leading Role, the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy and the César Award for Best Actress.
 The film also won the Academy Award for Best Makeup and Hairstyling, the BAFTA Award for Best Makeup, BAFTA Award for Best Costume Design, BAFTA Award for Best Film Music, and four additional César Awards.

-The film grossed $87.4 million worldwide.
+The film grossed $87.4 million worldwide on a $25 million budget and sold over seven million tickets in Europe, over five million tickets in France, and over one million tickets in the United States, becoming the highest-grossing French film of 2007.

 Plot

 The film is structured as a largely non-linear series of key events from the life of Édith Piaf.
 The film begins with elements from her childhood, and at the end with the events prior to and surrounding her death, poignantly juxtaposed by a performance of her song, "Non, je ne regrette rien" (No, I do not Regret Anything).

 Beginning in 1918, young Édith suffers a chaotic childhood and is eventually sent to live with her paternal-grandmother, who runs a brothel in Normandy. Édith witnesses the brutal business of prostitution.
-When she suffers an episode of keratitis-induced blindness, a kind sex worker named Titine tenderly cares for Édith.
+When she suffers an episode of keratitis-induced blindness, a kind-hearted sex worker named Titine tenderly cares for Édith.

 Édith's World War I veteran father collects her to accompany him while he works as a circus acrobat.
 One night, Édith sees a vision of St Thérèse in a fire eater's flames.
 St Thérèse says she will always be with Édith—a belief that she carries for the rest of her life.
 When Édith is nine years old, her father leaves the circus and performs on the streets of Paris.
 During a lackluster performance, a passerby asks if Édith is part of the show.
 She spontaneously sings "La Marseillaise" with raw emotion, mesmerizing the street crowd.

 Years later, nightclub owner Louis Leplée hires Édith to sing at his club and gives her the stage surname of Piaf, a colloquialism for sparrow that is inspired by her diminutive height of only 1.47m (4 ft 8in).
-However, Leplée is soon shot dead and the police suspect it's due to Édith's connections to the mafia.
+However, Leplée is soon shot dead and the police suspect it is due to Édith's connections to the mafia.
 When she next attempts a show at a cabaret, she is jeered off the stage by a hostile crowd.
 Things go from bad to worse when her best friend, Mômone, is forcibly taken to a convent.
 Desperate, Édith turns to Raymond Asso, a songwriter and accompanist.
 Through harsh means, he enlivens her stage presence with hand gestures, better enunciation, and other lessons.